 These scholarships are offered via EIU's various departments, college and offices; you can use our online scholarship search to learn eligibility criteria and access links to online applications.
 Eastern also employs a full-time scholarship coordinator to help you make sure you don't miss any awards for which you might qualify.

-At EIU, scholarship application periods occur during the Fall and Spring semesters.
+At EIU, some scholarship application periods occur during the Fall semester, while others take place during the Spring semester.
 You should begin your scholarship search early to learn about the available awards and application deadlines.